FHA appraisal requirements

 In order to qualify for an FHA loan, the home must pass an inspection that proves it’s safe for the buyer to live in and is a worthy risk for the lender.
 The appraisal must demonstrate that the home complies with FHA property acceptability criteria and that any necessary repairs or certifications are complete prior to the sale of the home.

 The bulk of the FHA appraisal process ensures that any property backed by an FHA loan is safe, sound, and secure.
 The appraisal checklist covers the FHA’s minimum property standards.
-There are many requirements, but an overview is provided below:
+These requirements include:

 - Encroachment.
 The home, garage, or other structures may not intrude on any adjacent properties.